 Description Quantity Supplier Part #

 MightyOhm Geiger Counter 1 MightyOhm 0001

 Arduino Uno micro-controller 1 Maker Shed MKSP11

-Arduino Ethernet Shield 1 Maker Shed MKSP7
+Arduino Ethernet shield 1 Maker Shed MKSP7

-- Ordering information, hookup guides, and detail instructions for MightOhm are available at mightyohm.com/blog/products/geiger-counter/ - Ordering information for Arduino parts is available at www.makershed.com
+Supplier websites

+MightyOhm: mightyohm.com/blog/products/geiger-counter/

+Maker Shed: www.makershed.com

 Some additional hardware may be required, such as, a box to contain the Arduino parts and the MightyOhm Geiger counter.
 A small power supply (7 to 10 VDC) may be necessary if the Arduino's USB port will not be used for power.